SkylineCommunications/dataminer-docs/connector-help/connector_help/Ateme_AMS.md

 # Ateme AMS

-The Ateme AMS driver get the data of a remote DataMiner System through the HTTP soap API.
+The Ateme AMS connector get the data of a remote DataMiner System through the HTTP soap API.

-The driver supports polling of a limited number of external drivers in order to create DVE elements.
+The connector supports polling of a limited number of external connectors in order to create DVE elements.

 ## About